Shrimp Enchiladas

 I’ve got the best shrimp recipe for you today!
 I’ve been making these shrimp enchiladas for a long time, and they might be one of my favorite enchilada recipes.
 I mean, I love all of my recipes equally, but this one is really special…this and my incredible shrimp tacos.

-I first made these for a friend several years ago, and we LOVED them.
+When I first made these for a friend several years ago, we LOVED them.
 Juicy seasoned shrimp wrapped up in tortillas and topped with a creamy sauce is a match made in heaven.
 You definitely need to add this to your dinner rotation!

 - These enchiladas are loaded with Tex-Mex flavors!
+The most amazing flavors create a restaurant quality dish.

 - The ingredient list might look long, but I promise it’s easy to make.
 You make the filling, roll it up in tortillas, make the sauce, and then bake everything until the enchiladas are bubbly hot.